lynnfaraday/aresmush.com/handles/index.md

 ## What does a handle do?

 Having a handle does nothing until you **link** a character to it.
-This basically tells everyone that you play that character.
-It also allows access to handle features from that character.
+This basically tells everyone that you play that character and allows you to access handle features from that character.
 More on that in a moment.

 You can also mark other handles as your friends, and these friendships carry over across all AresMUSH games.